Sky high thinkers

 A legal register should automate the rules-based thinking that in-house legal personal do.
 The legal budget of organisations that use good legal registers will either be reduced, or the in-house legal teams can be freed up to focus on the interpretation of the relevant legal provisions and compliance strategy, rather than researching which provisions apply.
 General compliance systems/tools are not designed to be good legal registers and are seldom comprehensive or site-specific, especially in regard to all applicable legal provisions.

 Many of the legal provisions identified in a legal register are minor.
-Identifying "everything" is too overwhelming and confusing.
+Identifying everything is too overwhelming and confusing.
 It is better to only focus on the important things.
-A company should have a list of the “main” or “most important” acts – and focus on complying with those.
+A company should have a list of the main or most important acts – and focus on complying with those.

-Yet: The law is binary...
+The truth: The law is binary

 A company either complies with any given legal provision or it does not.
 It should not be comforting to believe that since a company complies with a list of legislation that it deems to be the most important, that it is therefore in a good position from a compliance perspective.
 In truth, many, if not most of the most important legal provisions, are contained in regulations.
 A company needs to see the full set of legal provisions applicable to each business unit/site in order to begin to decide how to rank its compliance priorities.

-Misconception 8
+Misconception 7:

-Focusing on site-specific applicability is “overkill,” it's perfectly acceptable to create a company wide list of applicable legal provisions.
+Focusing on site-specific applicability is overkill, it's perfectly acceptable to create a company wide list of applicable legal provisions.

-Find out why Libryo Streams® have made legal registers obsolete.
+Read this next: Why Libryo Streams® have made legal registers obsolete.